raspberrypilearning/build-an-octapi/en/step_4.md

     ```bash
     curl https://get.pimoroni.com/unicornhat | bash
     ```

+    You will need to reboot your Pi after installing the Unicorn HAT software.

 - Make sure you are in the `/home/pi` directory, then download the OctaPi client software by typing this command into the terminal: